 5.10 Safety Requirements for Regulated Activities at Outdoor Food and Street Fairs

-Reference: The requirements of this bulletin are referenced from the San Francisco Fire Code and the National Fire Protection Association Standards including, but not limited to, SFFC Chapters 1, 3, 24, 30, and 38, and NFPA 30 and 58.
+Reference: The requirements of this bulletin are referenced from the 2022 San Francisco Fire Code (SFFC) and the National Fire Protection Association Standards including, but not limited to, 2022 SFFC Chapters 1, 3, 31, 53 and 61, and 2021 NFPA 30 and 2020 NFPA 58.
 For all referenced documents in this bulletin, the most current edition shall be used unless an older edition is currently adopted by the State of California.

 Purpose: The purpose of this bulletin is to establish fire safety requirements and guidelines for the use of tents, temporary membrane structures, food booths and portable cooking appliances at outdoor food and street fairs.

 Scope: This bulletin applies to the installation and use of tents, temporary membrane structures, and food booths and /or the use of portable cooking appliances utilizing LP-gas, butane, propane, natural gas, mesquite wood, or charcoal briquettes at outdoor food and street fairs.